lineality/definition_behavior_studies/README.md

 Learning is not a one-way ratchet of progress: while an ambivalently-toxic concept of 'sport' thrill-seeking (usually ending in harm and loss) can develop into a constructive-learning-skill concept of 'sportsmanship,' the default equilibrium of toxic-sport-destruction continues to be the default, e.g. where learning is interrupted, ineffective, or too sparse.
 Non-automatic-learning does not cease to be non-automatic.

 It is practical and pragmatic to have a practical and pragmatic policy of deliberate learning and to ever more recognize the threats and challenges of non-automatic-learning and of proverbial (non-literal) samsara-cycles of collapse and failure that can repeat indefinately given ignorance or a lack of learning.
 But non-automatic learning does not mean tautologically impossible learning or precluded learning.
 Data do not support a literal samsara scenario where learning and navigation are impossible.
-We need to navigate our conceptions between the apparently attractive absolutes of simplistic absolute automatic perfect learning and rationalism and on the other hand simplistic absolute impossibility of learning; neither absolute fits the data well.
+We need to navigate our conceptions between the apparently attractive absolutes of simplistic absolute automatic perfect learning and rationalism and on the other hand simplistic absolute impossibility of learning; neither of these absolute models or paradigms fit the data well.

 We can use Intersecting-Interlocking-Interconnecting-Areas:
 Intersecting-Interlocking-Interconnecting-Areas include: